dogukannulu/crypto_api_kafka_airflow_streaming/README.md

 ![image](https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/0cd84ffa-8d20-4db8-8900-c5d3413e0403)

-After accessing to Kafka UI, we can create topics `btc_prices` and `eth_prices`.
+After accessing to Kafka UI, we can create the topic `btc_prices`.
 Then, we can see the messages coming to Kafka producer:

 ![image](https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/693e858e-6bca-4967-ac70-edb5304db723)

 ## Running DAGs

-After these steps, we should move all .py scripts and `config.json` under dags folder in `docker-airflow` repo.
-Then we can see that `crypto_data_stream` and `read_kafka_write_mysql` appear in DAGS page.
+After these steps, we should move all .py scripts under dags folder in `docker-airflow` repo.
+Then we can see that `crypto_data_stream` appears in DAGS page.

 <img width="866" alt="image" src="https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/bcc0726a-3739-4e2a-a62f-ee1869ce545f">

-When we turn the OFF button into ON, we can see that the data will be sent to Kafka topics every 5 minutes.
+When we turn the OFF button into ON, we can see that the data will be sent to Kafka topics every 10 seconds.

 ![image](https://github.com/dogukannulu/crypto_api_kafka_airflow_streaming/assets/91257958/fd8bbf33-fe9a-4d99-be79-b023500d4372)

 ## MySQL
 I created the MySQL server as a Docker container.
-Every credential is located in `docker-compose-kafka.yml`.
+Every env variable is located in `docker-compose-kafka.yml`.
 I also defined them in the scripts.

 By running the following command, we can access to MySQL server: